Chorlton-cum-Hardy is a Town in the county of Greater Manchester.

 Chorlton-cum-Hardy's best nearby parks can be found at Queens Park, Hall Lee Bank Park, Moss Bank Park, Wythenshawe Park and Gardens, Gorton Park, Debdale Park, and Heaton Park.

-The Rock Garden, The Walled Garden at Moss Bank, and RHS Garden Bridgewater are great places to visit near Chorlton-cum-Hardy if you like gardens.
+There are a several good gardens in the Chorlton-cum-Hardy area like The Rock Garden, The Walled Garden at Moss Bank, and RHS Garden Bridgewater.

-The area around Chorlton-cum-Hardy features a number of interesting canals including Manchester Bolton and Bury Canal at Prestolee, The Leeds and Liverpool Canal at Haigh, Top Lock at Wigan, Leeds and Liverpool Canal at Crooke, The Leeds and Liverpool Canal near Shevington, Rochdale Canal Western Section, and Bridgewater Canal.
+There are a several good canals in the Chorlton-cum-Hardy area like Manchester Bolton and Bury Canal at Prestolee, The Leeds and Liverpool Canal at Haigh, Top Lock at Wigan, Leeds and Liverpool Canal at Crooke, The Leeds and Liverpool Canal near Shevington, Rochdale Canal Western Section, and Bridgewater Canal.

-The area around Chorlton-cum-Hardy boasts some of the best museums including Salford Museum and Art Gallery, The Imperial War Museum Salford, and Lancashire Mining Museum at Astley Green.
+Don't miss Salford Museum and Art Gallery, The Imperial War Museum Salford, and Lancashire Mining Museum at Astley Green's museums if visiting the area around Chorlton-cum-Hardy.

 Disused Railway Lines to visit near Chorlton-cum-Hardy include The Old Whelley Line, Lancashire Union Joint Line, Ringley Road Station (ruin), Clifton - Accrington and Colne Line (disused), and Linnyshaw Loopline.